faraz2249/Fraudulent-Transaction-Prediction-Model/README.md

 # Fraudulent-Transaction-Prediction-Model
-This project focuses on developing a Machine Learning-based Fraudulent Transaction Prediction System using a large financial transaction dataset in CSV format containing 6,362,620 rows and 10 columns.
-The objective of the project is to identify fraudulent transactions by analyzing transaction patterns and applying classification techniques.
+Developed a Fraudulent Transaction Prediction System using machine learning to identify and prevent suspicous financial transactions from a dataset of 6.3 million records.
+Performed data preprocessing, exploratory data analysis, and trained a Decision Tree Classifier with hyperparameter tuning to improve fraud detection accuracy.